XML RSSGet our feed

 And the brother shall deliver up the brother to death, and the father the child: and the children shall rise up against their parents, and cause them to be put to death.
 Matthew 10:21

-Although Jesus does not use the word, astorgos, in the Matthew passage, the verse does provide a classic example of being "without natural affection."
+Although Jesus does not use the word, astorgos, in the Matthew passage, Jesus' statement as recorded by Matthew does provide a classic example of being "without natural affection."

 Most of the Bible commentaries written over the last 2000 years do NOT link "without natural affection" to homosexuality.
-Therefore, believing that "without natural affection" refers to lack of family love instead of homosexuality, is NOT a gay viewpoint.
+Therefore, believing that "without natural affection" refers to lack of family love instead of gay or lesbian love, is NOT a gay viewpoint.
 It is the common viewpoint of most Christians for the last two thousand years.

 Christians who agree with us that